moodle/devdocs/docs/apis/subsystems/external/advanced/custom-services.md

 ## Declaring a custom service declaration

-Service declarations should be placed in the `db/services.php` file of your plugin, for example `local/groupmanager/db/services.php`.
+Service declarations should be placed in the `db/services.php` file of your plugin (after function declaration), for example `local/groupmanager/db/services.php`.

 ```php title="local/groupmanager/db/services.php"
 $services = [